 Our first activity is bubble foam.
 Bubble foam is so easy to whip up — literally; you use a hand mixer.
 You already have all the ingredients at home and it only takes a few minutes.

 – Dishwashing detergent, bubble bath or body wash (tear free)

 – Use two parts dishwashing detergent, bubble bath or body wash (tear free) to one part water

 – Mix with a hand mixer on the highest setting until the foam can form stiff peaks

 – Dump the foam into a plastic bin

 – Repeat with more colors until you have the desired amount

 – Add small toys, such as little trucks, or baking utensils — different options keep it interesting — and stand back!

 Check out this post on Busy Toddler on Bubble Trucks Sensory Therapy Activity for specifics and links to fun variations.

-This is a great tactile activity for children with sensory processing disorder.
+This is a great tactile activity for children with sensory processing disorder, ASD, or autism.
 Whether you do this at bath time or as a separate activity, bathtub finger painting is irresistibly fun.
 Plus, the mess is contained to your tub, or at least to your bathroom.
 Win-win!